7 min read

 Try writing a little list for the rest of the day, if you haven’t already got one.
 If it’s the end of the day, make a list of things you did today and feel good about it.

 I love lists so much that I used to create schedules for every hour of the day at university, at least when it got busy.
 They’re little propellors that push you along with a little “Well done!
 You completed something!”
-They work exactly the same for a business owner.

 5. Follow a bigger plan